-Andrew Cuomo probably didn’t realize he was indulging in a bit of local political tradition.
-Nor that he might be stoking a debate that continues to grow with the legal sports betting industry in the United States.
+Andrew Cuomo probably didn’t realize he was indulging in a bit of local political tradition, nor that he might be stoking a debate that continues to grow with the legal sports betting industry in the United States.

 “Whatever he wants to wager on his winning New York, I would like to take him up on it,” Cuomo said at a news briefing in early September.
-“So, if he is serious … the old expression ‘Put your money where your mouth is.’
+“So, if he is serious … the old expression [is] ‘Put your money where your mouth is.’
 How much do you want to wager you’re going to win New York?
 You’re going to lose New York.
 Why?
 Because those who know the president the best like him least.”

-Whatever Cuomo and Trump can work out among themselves is their business.
-Because they can’t meet at one of the eight New York casinos currently taking sports bets and belly up to the counter, or in the District of Columbia and handle it on their phones.
+Whatever Cuomo and Trump can work out among themselves is their business, because they can’t meet at one of the eight New York casinos currently taking sports bets and belly up to the counter, or in the District of Columbia and handle it on their phones.
 A great photo op lost.

-Currently there are no legal, American options for bettors to wager on politics at sportsbooks.
+Currently, there are no legal American options for bettors to wager on politics at sportsbooks.
 That said, there is quite a bit of interest in election betting markets, and there have been many efforts over the years to reverse its illegal standing.

 Although betting on political elections pre-dates the country and was active as a form of polling, influence-peddling and entertainment until just before World War II, it’s banned in the United States.
-There are moral arguments and integrity arguments and those that contend that politics are a sacrosanct American act even as election betting – including on American races – remains wildly popular globally, particularly in the United Kingdom.
+There are moral arguments and integrity arguments and those who contend that politics are a sacrosanct American act even as election betting — including on American races — remains wildly popular globally, particularly in the United Kingdom.

 “We would love to offer politics.
 Frankly, we like to offer games that everybody loves to play.
 Our parent company, Flutter Entertainment, does a huge business on the Betfair exchange with political betting,” he said.
 “So, the reality is it’s just a question of: Will it be allowed from a regulatory perspective?”